-(A) The Tribal Council shall appoint or delegate the responsibility for appointing one person to serve as gaming manager of each tribally-owned or tribally-operated gaming facility.
-The gaming manager shall undergo a background investigation by the four Commissioners charged with the background investigation regulatory function and shall obtain an employee gaming license from the en banc Tribal Commission before commencing work.
-The three Commissioners charged with the operation function under Section 4.15(D) of this Code shall be the direct supervisor of the gaming manager.
-The en banc Tribal Commission shall retain the authority to suspend or dismiss the gaming manager for a violation of this gaming code.
+(A) The Tribal Council shall delegate to the GTB/EDC the responsibility for appointing one person to serve as gaming manager of each tribally-owned or tribally-operated gaming facility.
+The gaming manager shall undergo a background investigation by the Gaming Commission Regulator charged with the background investigation regulatory function and shall obtain an employee gaming license from the Tribal Commission before commencing work.
+The Tribal Commission shall retain the authority to suspend or dismiss the gaming manager for a violation of this gaming code.

-- (B) The gaming manager shall be responsible for managing and overseeing the day-to-day operations of the gaming operation.
-The gaming manager shall have such authority as the en banc Tribal Commission may delegate by written rules. - (C) The gaming manager shall provide a written monthly report to the three member operating Commissioners which details the number of patrons served, the amount of income generated, the numbers of employees working at the establishment, a detailed description of any patron complaints and other problems experienced at the establishment, also a written statement of any changes in key employees or primary management officials.
+(B) The gaming manager shall be responsible for managing and overseeing the day-to-day operations of the gaming operation.
+The gaming manager shall have such authority as the GTB/EDC may delegate by written rules.